markshmidt/coffee-shop-app/docs/personal-journey.md

 ## Day 7.

 Continued working on modifiers: after they were shown in UI almost correctly, I realized that "milk" group was nowhere to be seen, though I attached it to both specific drinks and items categories.
 Needed to refactor the code a bit and assign each model unique id connected with item$ before that I was using the same ids ( like id="modal") for every one.
 Ih helped to make the code clearer and render template with correct modifiers.
 JS is a bit hard for me, I use a lot of help with that, but still learning.
 Planning to finish the correct price display for the whole modal window today, though my classes have started.

+## Day 8.

+Basically spent the whole day trying to make the price look correctly.
+THought that my decision of making it in cents first was wrong - because now i had to deal with this whole transition from "100" to beautiful "$1.00".
+Sometimes the program still added just hundreds of cents, sometimes it cut the whole part after the point.
+I wanted every variant/modifier to show its price in the modal window, so it would be easier to show the same thing in cart (then in orders created).
+Got a bit tired after classes and work, so that was all I had metal strength to do that day.

+## Day 9.

+Modals with all the variants/modifiers were working correctly (except resetting the modal), so I decided to prepare for the car integration.
+Step by step I added helper functions - to get the cart, make a cart snapshot (to have an idea how the cart looks and to use it in the future).
+The validation of all prices was the hardest one i guess, but the most needed one.
+Began to create some views for GET and POST and added them to urls.
+Already thinking of some changes that will be made in the future.

+## Day 10.

+Feels like Saturdays are the busiest days for me: after work I had to do a lot of stuff, make some calls and just got exhausted after a busy weeks, so I did not feel the mood to program a lot.
+Still added update/remove line of cart ad I planned before.
+Overall I see the vision how it is supposed to look on frontend, however, a bit confused how to make variants/modifiers look better.
+Decided to deal with subtotal/tax/total a bit later.